Arrow (missile family): Background

-The Arrow program was launched in light of the acquisition by Arab states of long ranged surface-to-surface missiles.
+The Arrow program was launched in light of the acquisition by Arab states of long-range surface-to-surface missiles.
 It was chosen over RAFAEL Armament Development Authority's AB-10 missile defense system since the Arrow was judged to be a more complete concept and have greater range.
 The AB-10 system was criticized as being merely an improved MIM-23 Hawk, rather than a system designed from the outset for missile interception.

 The United States and Israel signed a memorandum of understanding to co-fund the Arrow program on May 6, 1986, and in 1988 the United States Department of Defense Strategic Defense Initiative Organization (SDIO) placed an order with Israel Aircraft Industries for the Arrow 1 technology demonstrator.
 The Gulf War, which exposed the controversial performance of the Patriot missile against Iraqi "Al Hussein" missiles, gave further impetus to the development of the Arrow.
 It was initially designed to intercept missiles such as the SS-1 "Scud", its "Al Hussein" derivative, the SS-21 "Scarab" operated by Syria, and the CSS-2 operated by Saudi Arabia.
 The Arrow evolved also with an eye on the advanced missile programs of Iran.
 Yitzhak Rabin, then Defense Minister of Israel, viewed the emerging missile threat as one of the most dangerous future threats on Israel's security.
 He said of the program that:

 The Israeli Administration for the Development of Weapons and Technological Infrastructure, part of the Israeli Ministry of Defense, runs the Arrow development project under the "Homa" administration.
 The "Homa" administration, which is also commonly referred to as the IMDO – Israel Missile Defense Organization, is responsible for coordinating industrial activities of Israel's different defense companies involved in the development of the Arrow system.

 Funding

 The multibillion-dollar development program of the Arrow is undertaken in Israel with the financial support of the United States.
-When the development program began, the projection for the total cost of its development and manufacture – including the initial production of missiles – was an estimated $1.6 billion.
+When the development program began, the projection for the total cost of its development and manufacture, including the initial production of missiles, was an estimated $1.6 billion.
 The price of a single Arrow missile was estimated at $3 million.
 Between 1989 and 2007 some $2.4 billion had been reportedly invested in the Arrow program, 50–80 percent of which was funded by the United States.
 Israel contributes approximately $65 million annually.